qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 To store different vectors from each point, you need to create separate named vector spaces in the [collection](/documentation/concepts/collections/).
 You can define these vector spaces during collection creation and manage them independently.

 <aside role="status">
-Each vectors should have a unique name.
+Each vector should have a unique name.
 Vectors can represent different modalities and you can use different embedding models to generate them.
 </aside>

 To create a collection with named vectors, you need to specify a configuration for each vector: